top of page

 a Slough Creek cutthroat that took a beetle pattern

-A few things that I learned that might be of use if you overnight in the backcountry of Yellowstone.
-First, carry bear spray and do not fish alone.
-Second, cook your meals downwind of where you set up camp, at least 100 yards.
-And thirdly, wear shoes when you sleep in case you have to make a quick escape from your tent!
+This is a special experience, but you must take precautions in the backcountry of Yellowstone.
+First, do not fish alone and always carry bear spray.
+Second, it is a good idea to cook your meals at least 100 yards downwind of where you set up camp.
+Lastly, wear shoes when you sleep in case you have to make a quick escape from your tent!

 bottom of page